r-owen/microBlocksXRP/ReadMe.rst

 Each motor is specified by a different index: 1, 2, 3...
 This library requires the ``PID.ubl`` library.

-In order to use this library to control a specific board (such as the WPI XRP robot kit) you must override the ``init`` method to set various global variables (all of whose names start with _motors__); see the provided example (which is for the WPI XRP robot kit) for more information.
+In order to use this library to control a specific board (such as the WPI XRP robot kit) you must override the ``_init_dcm_library`` method to set various global variables (all of whose names start with _motors__); see the provided example (which is for the WPI XRP robot kit) for more information.
 We suggest that you write a separate library for each board you wish to support, so users do not have to figure out the init override.
-The provided ``init`` is for the WPI XRP robot kit, and assumes the user has only 2 motors (even though the board supports 4).
+The provided ``_init_dcm_library`` is for the WPI XRP robot kit, and assumes the user has only 2 motors (because the standard kit only has two, even though the board supports 4).

 The main blocks are: